luhcas/Opencast-Matterhorn/docs/scripts/3rd_party/README.txt

 4) compile for Mac
    (scripts mac-compile)

-Not implemented yet, but will have the same functionality as compile for Linux.
+Not completed yet, but will have the same functionality as compile for Linux.

+5) compile for Mac with MacPorts
+   (scripts ports-compile)

+Script ports-compile either calls scripts with the same name or does the specific compilation and/or installation in /opt/local/...

+Where port from MacPorts exists, it's installed from MacPorts, otherwise it's compiled the same way as on Linux (see above).
+When all is successful, a file .done-ports is created so specific subdirectory can be skipped next time.

 a) do all for current platform
    (script do-all)

-This script, which can be used also for batch run, calls all actions for current platform in sequence: 0, 1, 2, 3 and 3z for Linux and 0, 1 and 4 for Mac.
+This script, which can be used also for batch run, calls all actions for current platform in sequence: 0, 1, 2, 3 and 3z for Linux and 0, 1 and 5 for Mac.

 At the end of compilation (approx. 45 minutes) you'll have 3rd party tools installed in /usr/local/bin on Linux or /opt/local/bin